amosproj/amos2021ws02-agile-trans-jira/README.md

 2. In the Settings window, select Build, Execution, Deployment->Deployment Tools-> Maven
 3. Set the Maven Home path to your Atlassian Maven installation (Default is C:/Applications/Atlassian/atlassian-plugin-sdk-8.2.7/apache-maven-3.5.4)

-Create Request issue type
+Add Request issue type to your project
 ------------

 1. Go to JIRA Administration/Issues (the Gear button)
 2. Go to Issue types
-3. Create a *Request* issue type
-4. Go to Issue type schemes
+3. Go to Issue type schemes
     * Under your project click edit
     * Add Request type to the scheme and save